HhollYy/notes-app/README.md

 # 🌸 My notes App

-My first simple web-app that I built to practice Flask and databases You can create, edit and delete notes and pick a color for each one!
+My first simple web-app that I built to practice Flask and databases.
+You can create, edit and delete notes and pick a color for each one!

 ## What it does